From the first novel in the ELYSIUM'S PASSAGE series: THE ASCENT

 But as it turned out, I was wrong.
 There was no way down from there short of a parachute.
 Bloody hell, I thought, now what am I supposed to do?
-I found myself in a rather difficult position.
-I needed to retreat about thirty yards up to find another way down.
-With some struggle, I was able to scramble partway towards the ridge to where I had lowered myself.
+I found myself in a precarious position where I needed to retreat about thirty yards back up in hope of finding another way down.
+With some struggle, I scrambled part way towards the ridge to where I had lowered myself.
 Yet, I realised it wouldn’t be possible to climb back up with the precipice that was too smooth and steep to get traction.

 By midday, I had exhausted every possible way out; up, down and across the precipice… I was hooped!
 I really should have planned this better, but my impulsive departure caused me to be careless.
 I should have gone down the way I came up or at least studied this side of the mountain’s topography more carefully before choosing this route.

 This descent wasn’t the course Eli suggested, but maybe that’s why I chose it.
 And yet, I didn’t find him that helpful in recommending which alternative would be best.
 It was as though he didn’t care that much or perhaps not as knowledgeable as he would have me believe.

 Still, I should have listened to them rather than flying off the handle as I did.
 Perhaps there was some truth to what they were saying.
 And yet, the ontological implications of being in another dimension made me feel extremely uncomfortable, causing my mind to override and dismiss their strange cosmology.